ssb-js/ssb-js/README.md

 - Projects SHOULD have automated tests for all target platforms.
 - Projects SHOULD have internally consistent contribution guidelines.

+### Contributors

+- 'Contributors' are anyone who participates in a project.
+- Contributors MUST aim to foster an open, welcoming, and harassment-free space.
+- Contributors SHOULD recommend changes in the form of patches.
+- Contributors who want to be maintainers SHOULD participate consistently and often.

-### Contributing
+### Maintainers

-- Anyone MUST be able to propose changes to repositories via pull request.
-- Anyone who is not a maintainer MUST NOT have the ability to push commits to repositories.
+- 'Maintainers' are contributors trusted to steward a project and vote.
-- Maintainers MUST have the ability to push commits to every repository.
+- Maintainers MUST have the 'owner' role on GitHub and NPM.
+- Maintainers SHOULD review and merge outstanding patches for the project they maintain.
+- Maintainers MAY review and merge patches for other projects.
 - Maintainers SHOULD NOT merge their own pull requests.
 - Maintainers SHOULD aim to make contributing a fun and simple experience.
 - Maintainers SHOULD merge project pull requests in a fast and friendly manner.